 If you think of turkey chili as less robust than the beefy original, think again.
-Our version starts with an ancho-tomato puree for deep flavor.
+Our version starts with an ancho-tomato purée made with canned fire-roasted tomatoes or deep flavor.

 Assemble ingredients: Ancho chiles (dried poblano peppers) and canned fire-roasted tomatoes add smokiness, while cinnamon, oregano, and cumin bring spice and warmth.
 Onion, garlic, chicken broth, salt, pepper, and oil also contribute to the flavor base.